informXR/iXRLibForUnity/README.md

 **Parameters:**
 - `userId` (string): The User ID used during authentication (setting this with trigger re-authentication).

-## How-To

-### Debug Window
+## Debug Window
+The Debug Window is a little bonus feature from the iXRLib developers.
+To help with general debugging, this feature routes a copy of all iXRLib messages (Logs, Events, etc) to a window within the VR space that you can easily attached to an object like one of the controllers.
+This enables developers to view logs in VR without having to repeatedly take on and off your headset while debugging.

+### Setup
-This feature routes all debug messages to a window within the VR space.
-To use this feature, simply drag the DebugCanvas Prefab from 'iXRLib for Unity'/Assets/Prefabs, to whatever object in the scene you want this window attached to (i.e. Left Controller).
+To use this feature, simply drag the `DebugCanvas` Prefab from `iXRLib for Unity/Assets/Prefabs`, to whatever object in the scene you want this window attached to (i.e. `Left Controller`).

 ## FAQ